sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Metadata:

 : Data about data.
 In the SACM information model, data is referred to as Content.
 Metadata about the content is referred to as Content-Metadata, respectively.
 Content and Content-Metadata are combined into Subjects called Content-Elements in the SACM information model.
 Some information elements defined by the SACM information model can be part of the Content or the Content-Metadata.
 Therefore, if an information element is considered data or data about data depends on which kind of Subject it is associated with.
-The SACM information model also defines metadata about the data origin via the subject Statement-Metadata.
+The SACM information model also defines metadata about the data origin via the Subject Statement-Metadata.
 Typical examples of metadata are time stamps, data origin or data source.

 Network Address: